 As I step in as new chair, I would like to first thank Professor Tony Geist for leaving such a cordial and vibrant department in my hands.
 When I arrived at the University of Washington over two years ago, I was impressed by the caliber of the research and teaching in Spanish and Portuguese, the friendly work environment, and the dynamism of the faculty and staff.
 The possibilities afforded by UW and the larger Seattle community have been used to the...
 Read more

 Tony Geist is a big man, both in stature (he stands well over six feet tall) and in his capacity for turning ideas into realities.

 During twelve years as Chair of Spanish and Portuguese Studies, Geist brought the department to a new level.
-His spacious office on the first floor of Padelford Hall housed his impressive collection of books and publications and became, during Geist’s residence, a hub for ideas, conversations, brainstorming,...
+His spacious office on the first floor of Padelford Hall housed his impressive collection of books and publications and became, during Geist’s residence, a hub for ideas, conversations, brainstorming, troubleshooting and...
 Read more

 During this summer’s Study Abroad Program in Quito, Ecuador, students had the opportunity to visit several sites outside of Quito.
 The trips, chosen for their compatibility with Program Director, Jorge González’s intent to expose students to a variety of experiences in Ecuador, proved to be eye-openers for students.

 Baños, a four-hour drive from Quito, and at a lower elevation, is known for its astonishing natural beauty and extreme sports activities.
-Smaller and more...
+Smaller and more compact than...
 Read more

 Leigh Beckley, Administrator for Spanish & Portuguese Studies, may be a new face in the department, but she has been at UW long enough to describe herself as “a lifer.”